enasequence/ena-browser-documentation/browser/search/advanced.rst

 Download data files
 -------------------

-You can download the data files resulting from your search in a number of ways:
+You can download the data files resulting from your search in one of three ways:

 1. You can download a single file directly from its link in the table.